 - Maeve, the Winter Lady of The Dresden Files, gets one in each of her appearances; the first reads "Off with his head" and the second reads "Your boyfriend wants me".
 Both of them are very tight.

 - Harry Dresden himself is really fond of these: "Invest in America—Buy a Congressman", "Eat it?
-I wouldn't sit on in" (worn by Susan in Fool Moon, but it was Harry's), "Pre-Fectionist", "Come to the Dork Side.
-Do not make me destroy you.", and Molly got one too: "If you can read this, you’d better have bought me dinner" (She was "profaning breakfast") and maybe even Michael: "John 3:16"
+I wouldn't sit on it" (worn by Susan in Fool Moon, but it was Harry's), "Pre-Fectionist", "Come to the Dork Side.
+Do not make me destroy you.", and Molly got one too: "If you can read this, you’d better have bought me dinner" in really small letters and maybe even Michael: "John 3:16"

 - "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."?
 That's not very funny